joe-principe/ttt/README.md

 soon as it starts, which is no fun.

 There is no delay if only one of the players is a bot.

+There is currently an issue if both bots are the same type of cache bot (both cache, both fastcache, both alphabeta).
+I think it has something to do with overwriting the results in the hashtable.
+Otherwise, they work just fine.

 # Requirements
 * libncurses-dev for ncurses header(s)